We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 If available, place the feeder near flowers and plants that attract hummingbirds.
 Using a small pole that allows the feeder to hang at the flower level is optimal.

 Place the feeder near protective cover where hummingbirds can seek shelter in bushes or trees.
-Hummingbirds also need a small snag, a branch cleared of leaves, to sit and digest their nectar.
+Hummingbirds also need a small snag, a branch cleared of leaves, to sit upon so that they can digest their nectar.
 They will also use a snag to watch for flying insects, which they will catch on the wing, consuming them for needed protein.
 You can make a snag by removing leaves from a branch purposefully or you can purchase a commercial resting spot such as a Hummingbird Swing.

 Think of nectar as sweet tea.
 If the weather is cooler, 60 degrees, then leaving the nectar for two or three days is acceptable.
-However, if you left a glass of sweet tea out on a day of 90 degree weather, possible spoilage would suggest that you change the nectar after one day.
+However, if you left a glass of sweet tea out on a day of 90 degree weather, possible spoilage would suggest that you wouldn't want to drink it.
+The same would be true of nectar -changing in hot weather every day would be best.
 Rinse your feeder out with hot water and clean the feeding ports with a brush to make sure that you prevent a build-up of mold.

 Commercial nectar that you purchase should be free of red dye.
 The sugar used in boxed nectar is superfine and can easily be made with boiled water, stirring until the sugar is dissolved.
 For a home-made version, the ratio is four parts water to one part sugar (ex: one cup of water to ¼ cup sugar).
 Boil the water to rid it of chlorination and allow the sugar to dissolve easily.
 Pour it over the sugar and stir until dissolved.
 Once cooled off, fill your feeder and keep the rest in a nectar bottle in the refrigerator.
 Do not use dyes, brown sugar or honey.